 4. Man is hopelessly lost apart from salvation in Christ (Acts 4:12) and is subject to God’s wrath (John 3:36).

-1. All Salvation is by God’s grace which is His free and sovereign gift of unmerited favor (Ephesians 2:8-9) to men through the agency of the Holy Spirit at the point of belief in the truth (2 Thessalonians 2:13), and is only possible in the Person and work of Jesus Christ (Acts 4:12;1 Timothy 2:5; John 14:6).
+1. All Salvation is by God’s grace which is His free and sovereign gift of unmerited favor (Ephesians 2:8-9) to men through the agency of the Holy Spirit at the point of belief in the truth (2 Thessalonians 2:13).
+Salvation is only possible by faith in the Person and work of Jesus Christ (Acts 4:12;1 Timothy 2:5; John 14:6).

 2. Christ died for the sins of the whole world (1 John 2:2; Hebrews 2:9; John 1:29) and whosoever will accept Christ as personal Savior will be saved (John 3:16; Romans 10:9-10; John 1:12; Acts 16:31).